SkylineCommunications/dataminer-docs/connector-help/connector_help/Marlink_ESV_Controller.md

 ## About

-The **Marlink ESV Controller** driver makes it possible to monitor the position of vessels and the speed of their connection with the satellite network.
+The **Marlink ESV Controller** connector makes it possible to monitor the position of vessels and the speed of their connection with the satellite network.

 The data comes in through HTTP requests and is parsed by DataMiner.
 All data in the ESV controller is used in the **Marlink 7 Seas Manager**.